 - Yield to a bicyclist using the bike lane, especially when you are making a turn.
 Make your turns behind a bicyclist.

 - Check for bicyclists before opening your car door.

 - Refrain from using high-beam headlights at night when someone is operating a bicycle near your vehicle.

 What To Do After A Florida Bike Accident

 Despite your good intentions, the worst has happened.
-You have been injured or a loved one (i.e. spouse, child, parent, etc.) has died and you need a Tampa bicycle accident attorney.
+You have been injured or a loved one (i.e. spouse, child, parent, etc.) has died and you need a Tampa bicycle accident lawyer.

-Whether you were physically injured in a Florida bike accident or are emotionally suffering due to the death of a loved one in a Tampa bicycle accident, it is important to not speak to any other parties about the situation — especially insurance companies.
+Whether you were physically injured in a bicycle or emotionally suffering due to the death of a loved one in a Tampa bicycle accident, it is important to not speak to any other parties about the situation — especially insurance companies.

 Of course, you should speak with doctors — especially if you are being treated for injuries sustained in an accident.
 If you are also upset about the situation or are the survivor of someone who has died in a bike-related accident, then you should also speak to a therapist and/or minister for comfort or more formal counseling.